-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
 The original Gaelic form of the name Connally is O Conghalaigh, O Conghaile, or O Coingheallaigh.

 Irish names recorded during the Middle Ages are characterized by many spelling variations.
 This preponderance of variations for common names can be explained by the fact that the scribes and church officials that kept records during that period individually decided how to capture one's name.
 These recorders primarily based their decisions on how the name was pronounced or what it meant.
 Research into the name Connally revealed many variations, including Connolly, Conolly, Connally, O'Connolly, Connolley, Conally, Connelly, Conoley, Connaleigh, Connelay, Conley, Conlay, Conlaye and many more.

 This web page shows only a small excerpt of our Connally research.
 Another 231 words (16 lines of text) covering the years 1014, 1591, 1660, 1729, 1738, 1803, 1750 and 1825 are included under the topic Early Connally History in all our PDF Extended History products and printed products wherever possible.

-Another 49 words (4 lines of text) are included under the topic Early Connally Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Connally Notables in all our PDF Extended History products and printed products wherever possible.

 Irish immigrants began to leave the English-controlled Ireland in sizable numbers during the late 18th century.
 Many of these Irish immigrated to British North America or the United States in the hopes of gaining their own tract of farmland.
 This pattern of migration grew steadily until the 1840s when the Great Potato Famine caused a great exodus of immigrants to North Ameri ca. These immigrants differed from their predecessors in that they were desperately fleeing the disease and starvation that plagued their homeland, and many were entirely destitute when they arrived in North America.
 Although these penniless immigrants were not warmly welcomed when they arrived, they were critical to the rapid development of the United States and what would become known as Canada.
 Many went to populate the western frontiers and others provided the cheap labor the new manufacturing sector and the building of bridges, roads, railways, and canals required.
 A thorough examination of immigration and passenger lists has revealed some of the earliest people to arrive in North America with name Connally or one of its variants:

 The Connally Family Crest was acquired from the Houseofnames.com archives.
 The Connally Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 9 February 2016 at 12:33.